aneasystone/github-trending/README.md

 ## Html

+* 【2023-02-04】[woutervdijke / CatGPT](https://github.com/woutervdijke/CatGPT) - What if ChatGPT were a cat?
 * 【2023-02-02】[appwrite / pink](https://github.com/appwrite/pink) - Pink.
 Appwrite's official framework agnostic design system🎨
 * 【2023-02-02】[PatrickJS / awesome-angular](https://github.com/PatrickJS/awesome-angular) - 📄A curated list of awesome Angular resources
 * 【2023-02-01】[eddiechu / File-Smuggling](https://github.com/eddiechu/File-Smuggling) - HTML smuggling is not an evil, it can be useful